-- Film analysis (narrative and genre). - Looking at the role of the mass media across the globe (video games, print, film, television, advertising, social media). - Producing two short media productions (horror trailer and music video).
+- Film analysis (narrative and genre) - Looking at the role of the mass media across the globe (video games, print, film, television, advertising, social media) - Producing two short media productions (horror trailer and short film).

-Students will analyse film narratives and genre (horror and comedy), including how they convey meaning to their audience.
+Students will analyse two films, including how they are made by professional filmmakers.
 They will also plan, shoot and edit two short films, learning how to use video production equipment (DSLR cameras, LED lights, audio recorders/microphones) and video editing software (Premiere Pro, After Effects and/or Sony Vegas).
-Finally, students will study key areas of the Australian media industry, as well as how the mass media creates meaning in the world around us, by looking at a range of media forms (video games, films, television, social media, online/digital media, print and photography).
+Finally, students will study key areas of the global media industry, as well as how the mass media shapes the world around us, by looking at a range of media forms (video games, films, television, social media, online/digital media, print and photography).